memfault/interrupt/_drafts/best-of-binutils.md

 #### Auditing Compiler Flag Settings

-There's certain DIEs that are often interesting to look at in isolation.
+There are certain DIEs that are often interesting to look at in isolation.
 For example, you can look at `DW_AT_producer` DIE on GCC and Clang to see the compiler flags which were used.

 ```bash